FrenzisRed/My_CCNA_Notes/27_DHCP.md

         Finally, in the options we can notice the option 51 that indicates the lease time, option 6 is 'domain name server' that's the DNS server, and option 3 is 'router', which tells the client the default gateway.
+        I had a look for my curiosity only, this is not needed in the CCNA exam.

+    3rd message: DHCP Request message.

+      It is sent from the DHCP client to the server, telling the server that it want to use the IP address it was offered.
+This is important as there may be multiple DHCP servers on the local network, and all of them will reply to the client's Discover message with an Offer.
+The client has to tell which server it is accepting the offer from and request to use that IP address.
+      Typically, the client will accept the first Offer it receives.

+      Let's look at that request message in Wireshark:
+        Once again in layer two it's a broadcast message.
+If there are multiple DHCP servers in the Network, all of them will receive this message.
+        One of the later fields will indicate which server the PC accepted the offer from.

+        The source IP still 0.0.0.0 as the offer is not been configured yet.

+        In the request message, we find again the flags field telling the server to send its messages using unicast, even if the client is actually using broadcast.
+In the option we can mention option 54 that gives the server address.
+If there are multiple DHCP servers on the local network, this is how the client says which server it selected.

+    4th message: The DHCP Ack, acknowledgement.

+      This is sent from the server to the client, confirming that the client may use the requested IP address.
+Once this message is received the client finally configures the IP address on its network interface.

+      In Wireshark we can note:
+        On layer 2 and 3 destinations addresses are unicast.
+        In the Ack message the bootp flags field still on unicas because the client requested unicast messages.
+Just like the DHCP Offer message, the DHCP Ack message can be either unicast or broadcast, depending on what client requests.

-If we capture the release of an IP address with wiresherk we can notice that an IPv4 header is inside from PC to router.
+If we capture the release of an IP address with Wireshark we can notice that an IPv4 header is inside from PC to router.

     Inside you have an UDP header, notice the ports, source port 68, destination port 67.
     DHCP servers use UDP 67 and DHCP clients use UDP 68.
     As an example in DNS only the server port is decided, the client uses an ephemeral port.

     Inside the UDP segment we have the release message.
 The client IP is indicated here.
     Notice these 'options' inside at the bottom.
 DHCP has varous options used for different purposes.
 For example option 53 indicate what kind of message it is.

     Note in your capture, just above the options, you have the magic cookie.
     This comes from the BOOTP that has identical header.
 The magic cookie make it possible to identify that the message comes from DHCP.

+Now let's talk about the <h5>DHCP relay</h5>.
+It is possible to configure  routers to act as the DHCP server for its connected LANs However in large enterprises it's better to have a centralized DHCP server, which will be assign IP addresses to DHCP clients in all subnets throughout the enterprise network.

+If the server is centralized, it won't receive the DHCP clients broadcast DHCP messages as broadcast messages do not leave the local subnet, routers do not foward them.
+However to fix this we can configure a router to act as a DHCP relay agent.
+If we do so, the router will foward the clients Broadcast DHCP messages to the remote DHCP server as unicast messages.
+This is easily done with one command.
+I keep all the command for configuration together in the section below.

 <h4 align="center">Configuring DHCP in Cisco IOS: </h4>

+Let's configure a router to be a DHCP server:

+    ip dhcp excluded-address IP-RANGE # lower ip - higher ip of the range

+This command will crete a list of IPs that will be excluded and not given to clients Always usefull to reserve IPs for configuration uses.

+Now to create a pool do:

+    ip dhcp pool POOLNAME # always good to give clear name to organize.

+It's a good practice to create separated pools for each network the router is acting as a DHCP server for.

+To specify the range of addresses to assign to clients di:

+    network STARTIP NETWORKMASK/PREFIX

+Then we should configure the DNS server that clients should use:

+    dns-server IPofSERVER

+The we can configure the domain of the network:

+    domain-name DOMAINNAME

+Then we do the default router command for the getaway:

+    default-router IPADDRESS

+And let's set the lease time:

+    lease DAYS HOURS MINUTES

+We can use infinite too, but it's not recommended.

+    lease infinite

+Use the following command to show all DHCP clients that have IP addresses:

+    show ip dhcp binding

+Now let's see the relay agent:

+    to configure the router into been a relay agant we need to configure it in the interface that the subnet with the clients is connected to.

+Once in the interface we need only one command:

+    ip helper-address DHCPSERVERIP

+We can verify the good configuration checking the interface with the do show ip interface command.